-International Safety Management Code is a set of guidelines for shipping companies and its employees, both on ship and shore, to ensure that the ship and the companies are operating as per guidelines of SOLAS i.e. safety is never compromised and pollution awareness is present.
+International Safety Management Code is a set of guidelines for shipping companies and their employees, both on ship and shore, to ensure that the ship and the companies are operating as per guidelines of SOLAS i.e. safety is never compromised and pollution awareness is present.

 As per ISM code under SOLAS chapter IX, a company shall be issued with Document of compliance (DOC) and its ships are issued with Safety Management Certificates (SMC) only after ensuring that the company has a Safety Management System (SMS) and all ships are operated as per the SMS.

-DOC is issued under the authority of flag state government by successfully auditing and reviewing companies SMS and its implementation.
+DOC is issued under the authority of the flag state government by successfully auditing and reviewing companies SMS and its implementation.

 Types of DOCs

-- The company is requested to submit SMS implementation plan and 12 months are given to the company for fulfilling the ISM requirements.
+- The company is requested to submit an SMS implementation plan and 12 months are given to the company for fulfilling the ISM requirements.

 Short Term DOC